streem/pbandk/README.md

 ### Bundled Types

-If any changes are made to the generated code that is output by `protoc-gen-kotlin`, then the well-known types (and other proto types used by pbandk) need to be re-generated using the updated `protoc-gen-kotlin` binary:
+If any changes are made to the generated code that is output by `protoc-gen-pbandk`, then the well-known types (and other proto types used by pbandk) need to be re-generated using the updated `protoc-gen-pbandk` binary:

 ```
 ./gradlew :runtime:generateWellKnownTypes \
     :runtime:generateTestTypes \
-    :protoc-gen-kotlin:protoc-gen-kotlin-lib:generateProto \
+    :protoc-gen-pbandk:protoc-gen-pbandk-lib:generateProto \
     :conformance:conformance-lib:generateProto
 ```

-Important: If making changes in both the `:protoc-gen-kotlin:protoc-gen-kotlin-lib` _and_ `:runtime` projects at the same time, then it's likely the `generateWellKnownTypes` task will fail to compile.
-To work around this, stash the changes in the `:runtime` project, run the `generateWellKnownTypes` task with only the `:protoc-gen-kotlin:protoc-gen-kotlin-lib` changes, and then unstash the `:runtime` changes and rerun the `generateWellKnownTypes` task.
+Important: If making changes in both the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` _and_ `:runtime` projects at the same time, then it's likely the `generateWellKnownTypes` task will fail to compile.
+To work around this, stash the changes in the `:runtime` project, run the `generateWellKnownTypes` task with only the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` changes, and then unstash the `:runtime` changes and rerun the `generateWellKnownTypes` task.

 ### Conformance Tests